bemindinteractive/chat-client-challenge/README.md

 ### Bonus 1

-It is possible to use a socket available on the same port as the http server of the [API] (https://chat-server-challenge.herokuapp.com/) to really know in real time when new messages are available.
+It is possible to use a socket available on the same port of the http server of the [API] (https://chat-server-challenge.herokuapp.com/) to really know in real time when new messages are available.
 The homepage of the service does not contain information about the socket, the details are available on [github] (https://github.com/bemindinteractive/chat-server-challenge).
-The socket will not provide the messages directly but will emit an event that warns that new messages are available, to obtain them a fetch on the [API] (https://chat-server-challenge.herokuapp.com/) REST will still have to be launched.
+The socket will not provide the messages directly but will emit an event that warns that new messages are available, to obtain them a fetch on the REST [API] (https://chat-server-challenge.herokuapp.com/) will still have to be launched.

 ### Bonus 2